wykurz/rcp/README.md

         --max-workers <max-workers>
             Number of worker threads, 0 means number of cores [default: 0]

+        --ops-throttle <ops-throttle>
+            Throttle the number of opearations per second, 0 means no throttle [default: 0]

         --overwrite-compare <overwrite-compare>
             Comma separated list of file attributes to compare when when deciding if files are "identical", used with --overwrite flag.
 Options are: uid, gid, mode, size, mtime, ctime [default: size,mtime]